An Insane 36 Hours in Tokyo: No-Leave Needed!

 Eat fresh seafood at Tsukiji fish market

-Landing at 9 on a Saturday morning meant that I had to get going quickly.
+Landing at 9 on a Saturday morning meant that I had to get moving quickly.
 While I’d missed the pre-dawn tuna auction at Tsukiji fish market, there were still a few hours to look around and have brunch at a nearby sushi restaurant.
-The whole complex shuts on Sundays, so it was my last chance.
+The whole inner complex shuts on Sundays, so it was my last chance in those 36 hours in Tokyo.
 It was probably also my only chance before the market’s move to Toyosu in October 2018.

 Be warned: tourists queue for the auction or breakfast at Sushi Dai from 3 a.m.
 Instead, I was happy to enjoy a kaisendon (marinated raw seafood on rice) at Dontaku to the left of Daiwa.
 I was in and out of there in 30 minutes; the fatty tuna was fresh and delicious enough to my untrained tastebuds.
 The other shops in the area sold anything from traditional sweets to sushi knives to hot sauce.